News & Updates

 Changing Bit Width

-Probe also supports bundles but it is detecting the bit width automatically so you don’t need to manually change it.
+The probe also supports bundles, but it detects the bit width automatically—so you don’t need to set it manually.

 Red wire